 Halo Infinite is the next game in the Halo franchise.
 I was brought on as a contract gameplay designer for the campaign team in January 2018.
-While on the team, I am tasked with making some of the tools and scripts to help other designers to create content quickly taking advantage of technology made by our engineers.
-I am also working with other designers to create gameplay experiences for our players.
+While on the team, I was tasked with making some of the tools and scripts to help other designers to create content quickly taking advantage of technology made by our engineers.
+I also worked with other designers to create gameplay experiences for our players.
 This includes scripting, layout, and encounters.
-Alongside this implementation, I have been working with several leads and teams to write specs to share our desires with engineers and artists.
+Alongside this implementation, I worked with several leads and teams to write specs to share our desires with engineers and artists.

 This was the project I was part of for my second ETC semester long project.
 This project was for the Alice Project inside of the ETC. The team was tasked with experimenting and documenting how to teach programming in a VR environment, namely the Google Daydream.
 We experimented using a combination of physical and digital prototypes that we tested with students at our program and at their schools.
 The prototypes were tested about once a week in schools with students taking programming classes.
 The final prototype was demonstrated to Eric Brown, the director of the Alice Project.